-- This policy is monitored on a day-to-day basis by the headteacher, who reports to governors about the effectiveness of the policy on request. - This anti-bullying policy is the governors' responsibility and they review its effectiveness biannually.
-They do this by examining the school's Concern's Log and by discussion with the headteacher.
+- $\circ\,$ This policy is monitored by the headteacher, who reports to governors about the effectiveness of the policy on request. - This anti-bullying policy is the governors' responsibility and they review its effectiveness annually.
+They do this by examining the school's behaviour log, concern's folder and by discussion with the headteacher.
 Governors analyse information with regard to gender, age and ethnic background of all children involved in bullying incidents.